shai1esh/reveal.js/content/java-interview-questions-2/4-new-java-features.md

  - Static methods are also same only thing you can not override that method so it kind of provide new feature
 ---

-# Can you explain few stream operations ?
+# What are the two types of stream operators?
 --
 # Answer
  - Stream operations are typically divided into 2 parts